ysyk2021/integrating-ai-into-energy-systems-opportunities-and-challenges/src/chapter-4-1.md

-# Using Machine Learning-Powered Analytics for Identifying Energy-Saving Opportunities

 As energy systems become more complex, it can be difficult to identify opportunities for energy savings and efficiency improvements.
 In this chapter, we will explore how machine learning-powered analytics can be used to identify energy-saving opportunities and drive more efficient and sustainable energy use.